lucasmelin/lucasmelin-hugo/content/blog/2019-03-30/index.md

 # Installing Prophet dependencies

 Prophet's major dependency is PyStan, so we'll install the dependencies for PyStan first before installing Prophet.
-Pystan requires the MingW toolchain to be installed and configured through the previous steps.
+PyStan requires the MingW toolchain to be installed and configured through the previous steps.

 Ensure that the latest versions of the PyStan dependencies are installed by running the following in the Anaconda prompt, and typing <kbd>y</kbd> when prompted.